MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 Here, *watch* checks events on the file /data/shared/products/foo.
 Default events settings reports if the file is modified or deleted.
 When the file gets modified, *watch* reads the file /data/shared/products/foo and calculates its checksum.
-It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and post_exchange 'xs_stanley' (default exchange)
+It then builds a notification message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and post_exchange 'xs_stanley' (default exchange)

 A subscriber can download the file /data/shared/products/foo  by logging as user stanley